Summarize this page via

 7 steps to fact-check AI-generated text

-Experienced digital marketers and professional bloggers ensure that they fact-check AI-generated content before they hit publish on their blogs.
+Experienced digital marketers and professional bloggers ensure they fact-check AI-generated content before publishing on their blogs.
 Here are seven steps to take when fact-checking AI-generated content:

 Step 1: Identify the source and context

-The way AI generates text is that it scans the relevant sources and compiles information based on the collection.
-Therefore, it’s necessary to take a moment to examine where it came from and what purpose it serves.
+AI generates text by scanning relevant sources and compiling information from them.
+Therefore, it’s necessary to take a moment to examine its origin and purpose.
 Blindly trusting or sharing AI-generated content can lead to certain issues.

-You must have some idea about the source of AI-generated text to get a clear picture of it.
+You must have some idea of the source of AI-generated text to get a clear picture.
 AI-generated outputs can be shaped by prompts, user intent, or platform defaults, so context matters.
 Make sure the source of the AI content is identified and mentioned.

 Step 2: Cross-verify claims with trusted sources